Melclic/intersectomics/README.md

 ## Correlation with Replicates

-Standard correlation methods often require averaging across replicates, discarding important information about variability.
-IntersectOmics instead fits a distribution to each condition and draws bootstrap samples to estimate correlations more robustly.
+Rather than averaging replicates—which can lose valuable variance information—IntersectOmics fits a distribution for each condition and bootstraps correlation values by sampling from these distributions.

 <p align="center">
   <img width="700" alt="example_bootstrap" src="https://github.com/Melclic/intersectomics/assets/4260862/68140855-ad3c-43a2-ba5d-ad0643e8169b">